Ares-Developers/Ares-docs/new/weapons/laser.rst

   Enables the customization of laser widths.

 .. note:: Currently this has the same bugs as the :game:`NPatch` version, only
-    works with :tag:`IsHouseColor=yes` and have low quality.
+    works with :tag:`IsHouseColor=yes` and has low quality.

 .. versionadded:: 0.2